Shelby County 4-H Youth Development

 - Dean Tyner

-We have active, strong growing roots that has ran through Shelby County for over 56 years.
+Brandywine Cloverleaf 4-H Club is an active club with strong growing roots that have grown through Shelby County for over 57 years.
 Our club has always been active in leadership, project skills, demonstrations, judging contest, parties, activities, parliamentary procedure meetings, officer training, community services and charity deeds.
 Our main goals are to build leadership skills, confidence, trust, respect, honesty, self esteem, and to establish life long friendship.
 We all spur each other on to “Make the Best Better”.

 Our scheduled meetings for 2026 will begin at 6:00 PM at the Fairland Fire Station (400 W 400 N, Fairland, IN 46126) on the following dates: